kchiou/fecalseq/protocol.md

 6. Wash beads with freshly prepared 70% ethanol.
 Wait 1 minute, then pipette and discard the ethanol.

-	Use a sufficient volume of 70% ethanol to completely cover the bead pellet (e.g., 100 µl for microplates and 400 µl for 1.5 µl tubes).
+	Use a sufficient volume of 70% ethanol to completely cover the bead pellet (e.g., 100 µl for microplates and 400 µl for 1.5 ml tubes).
 Slowly dispense the 70% ethanol against the side of the tube opposite the beads.
 Do not disturb the bead pellet.

 7. Repeat step 6 above.